IndiaAparicio/freedomGame/documentations/documentation.md

 I have also created the [Project Plan](./Timetable.md).
 Matching the project plan, I listed all [To-Dos](./To-Do.md) for a better overview.
 For goal setting, we defined the [Best and Worst Case Scenarios](./Best_Worst_Case.md).

-I decided to create the game with the p5-play-library, because it should be a game that can be played in the browser.
-The rest of december I used to work with the [p5-play-library](https://molleindustria.github.io/p5.play/).
+I decided to create the game with the p5.play-library, because it should be a game that can be played in the browser.
+The rest of december I started to get a better understanding of the [p5.play-library](https://molleindustria.github.io/p5.play/).
 During the whole project I used these three documentations all the time:
 * [molleindustria](https://molleindustria.github.io/p5.play/examples/index.html)
 * [creative coding](https://creative-coding.decontextualize.com/making-games-with-p5-play/)
 * [code.org](https://code-dot-org.github.io/p5.play/docs/modules/p5.play.html)

-## First sketch

 ____